BongoE/All-About-Jenkins/Introduction.md

 Jenkins is a self contained, open source automation server which can be used to automate all  tasks related to building , testing and delivery activities.

 Jenkins can be installed even on standalone be any machine with a java runtime envirowment (JRE) Installed.

 Jenkins is a tool for Implmenting CI-CD (Continuous Integration - Continuous Delivery)

-Stages in CI-CD
+## STAGES IN CI-CD

-Stage 1 : Continuous Download
+Stage 1: Continuous Download
 Stage 2: Continuous Build
 Stage 3: Continuous Deployment
 Stage 4: Continuous Testing